 For the heat, add in the seeds we have reserved while deseeding.
 Or you sprinkle red pepper flakes, for the intense heat.

 Sprinkle lemon juice and salt for more action.
-Add little at a time until the roasted jalapeno salsa reaches the desired taste.
+Add a little until the roasted jalapeno salsa reaches the desired taste.

-We have already discussed, spicing up is so much simpler a task than reducing the heat.
-So, I would always recommend starting with low heat, so that you have more room to adjust it later.
-You may increase it many ways.
+We have already discussed, that spicing up is much more straightforward than reducing the heat.
+So, I would always recommend starting with low heat so you have more room to adjust it later.
+You may increase it in many ways.

 - Add chili flakes.